ArchanaRaghu512/ISQA-8086-Team-1-/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 ### Meta Data

-This dataset has 11 Fields
+This dataset has 11 columns with 113,790 records.
+The following is a list of attribute definitions.
-Type, School year, County, District, School, Agency name, Graduation Cohort, Cohort year, Description, Graduation Count, Graduation Percentage.
-Columns: 11
-Rows: 113790

-### Rationale
+• Type: Values are “DI”, “SC”, and “ST”.
+This identifies if the row belongs to District, School, or State.

+• School Year: This is the school year the data was collected.

+• County: This is the county code the school is located.
+0 is assigned to Districts and State records.

+• District: Is the number assigned to the different school districts throughout Nebraska.
+0 is assigned to State records.

+• School: is the numeric code that is assigned to different Schools in Nebraska.

+• Agency Name: This is the name of the institution at the different levels State, District, School.

+• Graduation Cohort: This represents a year of graduation.

+• Cohort year: This is a numeric code that is associated with Graduation Cohort.

+• Description: This is a student demographic (i.e. Male, Female, Ethnicity)

+• Graduation Count: This is the total count of students graduating

+• Graduation Percentage: This is the percentage of students that are graduating.

+### Identified Data Issues and Resolution

-**Identified:** The “Year” Column had values like 20102011.
+**Issue:** The “Year” Column had values like 20102011.

-**Solution:** We reformatted it to the following format “2010 – 2011”.
+**Resolution:** We reformatted it to the following format “2010 – 2011”.

-**Identified:** The column “Graduation Pct” wasn’t clear.
+**Issue:** The column “Graduation Pct” wasn’t clear.

-**Solution:** Renamed it to “Graduation Percentage” for better understanding.**
+**Resolution:** Renamed it to “Graduation Percentage” for better understanding.**

-**Identified:** There are certain values “-1” contained in “Graduation count” and “Graduation Percentage”.
+**Issue:** There are certain values “-1” contained in “Graduation count” and “Graduation Percentage”.

 ### Questions we can answer with Data